Editorial Policies

 Editorial Board Members

-3. Complete assigned reviews in a timely fashion.
-Offer mutually respectful and constructive review of manuscripts to assist in providing the highest quality papers.
+3. Complete assigned reviews in a timely manner and provide constructive, respectful feedback to ensure the publication of high-quality papers.

-5. Each Editorial Board member of CJPM should review at least one article in three years.
+5. Each Editorial Board member is expected to review at least one article every three years.

-7. Identify appropriate conferences for editors to attend.
+7. Identify relevant conferences for editors to attend.

-8. Endorse the journal to authors, readers and subscribers and encourage colleagues to submit their best work.
+8. Promote the journal among authors, readers, and subscribers while encouraging colleagues to submit their best work.

 Manuscript Editor